cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `CAPTURE_MOSNTER_VEH` Can be used to capture monsters when mounted on a vehicle.
 - `CARGO_LOCKING` This cargo area is inaccessible to NPCs.
 Can only be installed on a part with `LOCKABLE_CARGO` flag.
-- `DOOR_LOCKING` This part is unopenable to NPCs if enabled from the electronics menu.
+- `DOOR_LOCKING` This part is unopenable to non-faction NPCs and monsters if enabled from the electronics menu.
 Can only be installed on a part with `OPENABLE` flag.
 - `CARGO` Cargo holding area.
 - `CHIMES` Generates continuous noise when used.